2024 Solar Incentives Guide for New Paltz, NY - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including those run by the New York government or by your county/municipality, might have additional qualifications.
-Talk to your local New Paltz solar installer to discover what incentives your project may qualify for.
+Specific incentives, including those given out by the New York government or by your county/municipality, could have additional qualifications.
+Speak with your local New Paltz solar installer to find out what incentives your project may qualify for.

-To find the best solar panel installation companies near you, take a look at our article on New Paltz's top solar panel companies.
+To find the top solar panel installation companies near you, take a look at our article on the best solar companies in New Paltz.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.